B. 1936 D. 2014

 About John Moat

-Moat thinks of himself as a journeyman, a writer and artist who earns a crust and learns his craft, and this links him to an important strand of social history stretching far back into Mediaeval Europe, a pageant of apprentices and master craftsmen and, of course, mastersingers; indeed, the musical qualities of his verse are as distinctive and memorable as their harmonic and melodic equivalents in the compositions of Gerald Finzi and George Butterworth.
+Moat thought of himself as a journeyman, a writer and artist who earned a crust and learned his craft, and this links him to an important strand of social history stretching far back into Mediaeval Europe, a pageant of apprentices and master craftsmen and, of course, mastersingers; indeed, the musical qualities of his verse are as distinctive and memorable as their harmonic and melodic equivalents in the compositions of Gerald Finzi and George Butterworth.
 His relation to the world is as the singer to his song in which the music elevates the lyric, and the luminous clothes the tangible natural world.
 He is a poet of feeling, notating infinitesimal shifts of emphasis, stress, sounds and silence.
 He hears footfall and birdsong; he is a poet of place, like Clare before him.
-‘Christmas Eve’ celebrates a late garden blackbird and ends in a spoken ‘Amen’ to heart-stopping effect – an unforgettable moment.
+‘Christmas Eve celebrates a late garden blackbird and ends in a spoken ‘Amen’ to heart-stopping effect, an unforgettable moment.
 The closing of ‘Stages of Solar Eclipse’ is a magical scene of the devoted couple’s bedroom at dawn, painstakingly painted with that sureness of touch gifted only to the finest lyric poets.
-He can also mesh meter and rhyme into beautifully wrought tales whose brief narratives tell of youth and age, happiness and sorrow, birth and death – simple folksong themes expressed in melancholy cadences with occasionally feint yet telling echoes of Housman.
+He could also mesh meter and rhyme into beautifully wrought tales whose brief narratives tell of youth and age, happiness and sorrow, birth and death, simple folksong themes expressed in melancholy cadences with occasionally feint yet telling echoes of Housman.

 This recording was made for The Poetry Archive by Michael Fairfax at the poet's home in Devon.